-The biggest disadvantage of this strategy is that it assumes that your business operates similarly to your competitor’s and that your products and/or services are the same.
+The biggest disadvantage of this strategy is that it assumes that your business operates similarly to your competitors.

 Value-based pricing strategies

-With this strategy, you set a price for your products and/or services based on what your customers think your products and/or services are worth.
+With a value pricing strategy, you set a price for your products and/or services based on what your customers think your products and/or services are worth.

-With the results of your market testing, you can set your price or adjust your products and/or services so they are more valuable and worthy of a higher price.
+You can then set your price or adjust your products and/or services so they are more valuable and worthy of a higher price.

 For instance, if your products and/or services saves a lot of time and money for your customers, they are more likely to pay more for them.

-One disadvantage of this strategy is that your customers might undervalue what you offer and it might not be enough to cover your business costs.
+One disadvantage of this strategy is that your customers might undervalue what you offer.
+It might not be enough to cover your business costs.

 Premium pricing can be set when you offer an exceptionally high quality product and/or service.